kevinpanaro/esp8266_micropython/README.md

 3. When a color is picked, and the brightness slider moved, the current color moves as well

 ###Short and Sweet
-All you  need is the all-in-modules.bin and colors.py. flash no-webrepl.bin to the board, and copy colors.py to the board, named as main.py.
+All you  need is the no-webrepl.bin and mlight.py. flash no-webrepl.bin to the board, and copy mlight.py to the board, named as main.py.

 ###Setup the Board: